Denmark

 In Denmark, there are about 500 lakes and ponds, mostly small and shallow.
 The largest lake, Arresø (41 km²), is located on the island of Zealand.
 Only two rivers are longer than 100 km, and five are longer than 60 km, with the principal river being Gudenå at 158 km long.
 The main commercial inland fishing areas in Denmark also include Lake Arresø and the estuaries of Ringkøbing Fjord, Nissum Fjord, Limfjord, Randers Fjord and Isefjorden/Roskilde Fjord.
 In addition, there is limited commercial fishing in 20–30 other lakes and a few rivers.

 Commercial inland fisheries in Denmark are of minor importance, and catches have declined during the past 20–30 years.
 Inland fisheries are distinguished from marine fisheries by being “carried out in freshwater,” and professional fishing is distinguished from sport fishing by being “allowed to trade catch”.
-The main species in inland fisheries are eel, perch, bream, pike, pike-perch, and smelt.
-Commercial lake fisheries target eel, pike, pike-perch, and perch.
+The main species in inland fisheries are European whitefish, roach, European perch, bream, pike, pike-perch.
+Commercial lake fisheries target pike, pike-perch, and perch.
 There are also some small-scale fisheries for crayfish, mostly in small lakes and ponds.

 Aquaculture